What is an environmental audit?

 ISO 19011:2012 Guidelines for auditing management systems provides information regarding the choice of Environmental Auditor.
 Environmental Auditors should have personal attributes, such as ethics, open-mindedness, perceptiveness and tact.
 They should understand audit principles, procedures and techniques, as well as having gained experience through conducting audits.
 They should know the subject matter they are auditing against and how this applies to different organisations.

 Audit Team Leaders should be able to plan and resource effectively, have good communication and leadership skills.
 Preferably Environmental Auditors should complete training and have attained an appropriate level of education.
-A good Auditor should have adequate skills and experience.
+A good Environmental Auditor should have adequate skills and experience.